0xchase/lecture-6/readme.md

 ## Trait Objects Perform Dynamic Dispatch

-We have talked abou that when using generics, the Rust compiler will figure out what the concrete type a generic type is for each usage, and then implement everything for that concrete type.
+We have talked about that when using generics, the Rust compiler will figure out what the concrete type a generic type is for each usage, and then implement everything for that concrete type.
 The code that results from monomorphization is doing *static dispatch*, which is when the compiler knows what method you’re calling at compile time.

 However when we use trait object, the compiler cannot tell at compile time which method you are calling.
 Instead, at runtime, Rust uses the pointers inside the trait object to know which method to call.
 So, the compiler emits code that at runtime will figure out which method to call.
 This is called *dynamic dispatch*.